GSP

 Keys may be redefined using an easy to use key learner.
 See the next section on how to get this to work.

 The following is a partial list of all default key bindings and their actions, for reference.
 You will probably never need to refer to it because most of the editor actions can be found in the menus.
-Note that F14 is analogous to Shift-F4 etc. Also be aware that on some machines, what X percieves as an Alt/Meta is actually some other modifier key (our Sun-Sparc uses the diamond key).
+Note that F14 is analogous to Shift-F4 etc. Also be aware that on some machines, what X percieves as an Alt is actually some other modifier key (our Sun-Sparc uses the diamond key).

 Movement keys: